JonRowe/HighInFiber/presentation/04 - Fiberpool Example/02_fiberpool.md

         self.control_fiber  = Fiber.current
       end

-!SLIDE bullets incremental
+!SLIDE small bullets incremental
 # Fiber Pool #
 * `pool_size` is going to be our concurrency limit
 * `fibers` is going to contain our stack of fibers
 * `control_fiber` is going to be our scheduler

-!SLIDE bullets incremental
+!SLIDE small bullets incremental
 # Fiber Pool #
 * `Fiber.current` gets the fiber we are currently in the execution scope of
 * If not specifically declared this is the root fiber of ruby itself

-!SLIDE
+!SLIDE small
 # Fiber Pool #
 ### We need some way to add work to our pool ###